She felt her brain glimmer as it always did before she lost it.

 Zainab had been a teacher at one of the leading schools in the city.
 She had taught the grade five curriculum for over ten years before resigning just over a year ago, in the wake of her first glimmer.
 Unfamiliar with the two people who occupied that new world and unversed in the fluid tapestry of her mind, she had been afraid and anxious as she had walked into it that first time.
 Outwardly she had just zoned out.

 The damn stress nowadays can do that.
 Go home darling, the other teachers had said.

 Take some time out, the principal had suggested.

 You need to slow down, the doctor had ordered.

 And so she had complied on all fronts.
-She had gone home, tendered in her resignation as a teacher and focused on being a housewife.
+She had gone home, tendered in her resignation as a teacher and focused on being a full time housewife.
 She was also given a rainbow of pills to take every day.
 Beautiful little things, with deceptive inclinations.
 They were supposed to make her feel better, to relax her highly strung nerves.
 But they just made her numb, emotionless.
 She didn’t even want to look at Zain when she was in their deadening hold.
 So three months in, armed also with a better understanding that the Glimmer was not her mind’s version of a wasteland for loonies but her secret refuge, she had just stopped taking them.
 Her world …. worlds had changed.
 With time and the subtle machinations of her mind, reality had become a shifting concept as the Glimmer became more and more substantial, burgeoning with a constant stream of experiences as she was whisked back and forth.
 She had no command over the forces that buffeted her in and out of her two worlds.
 She had only learnt through sheer necessity, to sometimes control the amount of time she was pulled away from the world where she was a mother.
 Zain still needed her.